johanley/postscript-notes/README.md

 * plain text files; interpreted, not compiled
 * minimalist syntax
 * **code-as-data** is central to the language: anonymous procedures are passed around as data
-* types: boolean, number, string, dictionary, array
+* types: boolean, integer, real, name
-* data structures: strings; dictionaries, and arrays (nestable)
+* data structures: strings, dictionaries, and arrays (nestable)
-* strings can contain binary data! there is no 'character' data type as such
+* strings can contain binary data! **there's no 'character' data type as such**
 * strings are arrays of numbers in the range 0..255
 * a procedure is an executable array of strings (tokens in the language)
-* it has next to nothing for implementing modularity (the 'run' operator includes one PS file in another)
+* it has next to nothing for implementing modularity (the `run` operator includes one PS file in another)
 * Language Level 3 has 385 operators
 * it makes liberal use of **stacks and dictionaries**
 * it uses an **operand stack** to both pass parameters and return results